ejunjsh/docker-code/README.md

 a image include jdk7 and hsdis envirnment,

 	sudo docker run sjj050121014/jdk7-hsdis:1.0

 then return a bash where you can run `java` or related command.

+# jdk7-debug

+a image include jdk7 debug envirnment,

+	sudo docker run sjj050121014/jdk7-debug:1.0

+then return a bash where you can run `java` or related command.